 House Teams

-The student population is divided into four teams or houses.
+The student population is divided into four house teams.
 House Captains are elected by the students and have a number of responsibilities including conducting school assemblies.
 In keeping with our ties to the history of Berwick the houses have been named after prominent residents and locations.

 Cardinia: Takes its name from the Shire name.
 The aboriginal word “Kar-din-yarr” means ‘looking at the rising sun.’